Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Introduction

-This transformation leads to an algorithm for computing both the rectilinear link diameter and radius of a rectilinear polygonal domain with $n$ vertices and $h$ holes.
-The algorithm is described in Section~\ref{sec:MatrixMultiplication} and runs in $O(n^{\omega})$ time, where $\omega < 2.373$ is the matrix multiplication exponent (Le Gall~\cite{DBLP:conf/issac/Gall14a} provided the best known bound on~$\omega$).
-Alternatively, we can also bound the running time in terms of the number $\chi$ of edges of the graph of oriented distances ($\chi$ will range from $\Omega(n)$ to $O(n^2)$ depending on $P$).
-With this parameter the running time becomes $O(n^2 + nh \log h+ \chi^2)$.
-Naturally, this second version is desirable when $\chi \in o(n^{w/2})\approx o(n^{1.18})$.
-In Section~\ref{sec:DiameterImprovement} we use a different approach to obtain a faster algorithm.
+Several of the difficulties of the link distance disappear when restricting the problem to a rectilinear setting.
+For example, one can easily partition the domain into $O(n^2)$ rectangular cells such that all points in a cell have the same distance to all points in another cell (for some domains the number of such cells is $\Theta(n^2)$).
+With this partition, brute-force algorithms that find the diameter and radius in $O(n^3\log n)$ time immediately follow.
+Alternatively, you can use a slightly coarser method to approximate either value: in $O(n^2 + nh \log h)$ or $O(n^2\log\log n)$ time we can compute an estimate of the diameter (details of these methods are given in Section~\ref{sec_orient}).
+This estimate will either be the exact diameter or will be the diameter plus one (i.e., the path computed may contain an additional link that is not needed).

+In our work we improve this second approach.
+By using some geometric observations, we characterize exactly when the estimate is off by one unit.
+Thus, we can transform the approximation algorithm into an exact one by adding a verification step that checks whether or not the one additive error has actually happened.

+We provide three different algorithms for making the above additional verification step.
+In Section~\ref{sec:Characterization} we characterize what we should look for to determine what the exact diameter is.
+This characterization then leads to a brute-force algorithm that runs in $O(n^2 + nh \log h+ \chi^2)$ time, where $\chi$ is a parameter of the input that ranges from $\Theta(n)$ to $\Theta(n^2)$.
+To reduce running times when $\chi$ is large we present another algorithm to compute the diameter in Section~\ref{sec:DiameterImprovement}.
 This algorithm, which runs in $O(n^2 \log n)$ time, exploits properties of the diameter.
 Specifically, we heavily use that this value is a maximum over a maximum of distances, hence it can only be used for the diameter (recall that we have a minimum-maximum alternation in the definition of the radius).
-All of the algorithms presented in the paper can be modified to return not only diameter or radius, but also the points that realize it (i.e., diametral pair and center).
+For the radius we then present a third algorithm that uses matrix multiplication to speed up computation.
+This solution runs in time $O(n^{\omega})$, where $\omega < 2.373$ is the matrix multiplication exponent (Le Gall~\cite{DBLP:conf/issac/Gall14a} provided the best known bound on~$\omega$).
+This last solution can also be adapted to compute the diameter, but our second algorithm results in a faster method.

+Another interesting benefit of our approach is that we may be able to obtain a {\em certificate}.
+In previous algorithms for computing the diameter or center in polygonal domains, the diameter is found via exhaustive search.
+Thus, even if somehow the points that realize the diameter or center are given, the only way to verify that the answer is correct is to run the whole algorithm.
+In our algorithm, knowing the diameter can reduce the time needed for verification.
+Although the reduction in computation time is not large (from $O(n^2\log n)$ for computing to $O(n^2\log \log n)$ for verifying the diameter, for example), we find it to be of theoretical interest.